unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 - Your verification file redirects to a disallowed location.

-  The uns.network **URL_Checker** service provider will not follow redirects for verification files; if your site redirects all traffic to another site, we recommend using [meta tag verification](#_1st-way-add-an-html-tag-to-your-website).
+  The unikname.network **URL_Checker** service provider will not follow redirects for verification files; if your site redirects all traffic to another site, we recommend using [meta tag verification](#_1st-way-add-an-html-tag-to-your-website).

 - More [common verification problems](#common-verification-errors) are listed below.
 :::